crillab/metrics/docs/md/wallet.md

 # Analyse a Campaign into *Metrics*

 Once the YAML file is correctly configurated ([Reading a Campaign into *Metrics*](scalpel-config.md)), we can start the analysis of data.
-To analyse the campaign of experiments thanks to *Metrics*, you need to use the *Wallet* module of *Metrics*.
+To analyze the campaign of experiments thanks to *Metrics*, you need to use the *Wallet* module of *Metrics*.
 *Wallet* stands for *"Automated tooL for expLoiting Experimental resulTs"* (*wALLET*).

 To manipulate data, *Wallet* uses a [*pandas Dataframe*](https://pandas.pydata.org/).
-A dataframe is a table composed of rows corresponding to experimentations and columns (or variables) corresponding to experimentation informations (cpu time, memory, all the input and experiment-ware informations, ...).
+A dataframe is a table composed of rows corresponding to experimentations and columns (or variables) corresponding to experimentation information (cpu time, memory, all the input, and experiment-ware information, etc.).
-It is not necessary to have any knowledge about this library to manipulated *Wallet* data.
+It is not necessary to have any knowledge about this library to manipulate *Wallet* data.

 ## Create/Import/Export an Analysis

 ### The Classical Analysis Object

-To create a new analysis, we just need to import the *Wallet* module and instanciate a new Analysis object with the path to the YAML configuration file:
+To create a new analysis, we only need to import the *Wallet* module and instantiate a new Analysis object with the path to the YAML configuration file:

 ```python
 from metrics.wallet import Analysis